domnikl/raindrop2obsidian/README.md

 Options:
   -o, --output-path <OUTPUT_PATH>  Output directory, will be created if it doesn't exist
-      --tag <TAG>                  Additional tags to add to the output -h, --help                       Print help
+      --tag <TAG>                  Additional tags to add to the output --overwrite                  Overwrite existing files with the same name -h, --help                       Print help
   -V, --version                    Print version
 ```